UBC Calendar: Visiting Graduate Students: http://www.calendar.ubc.ca/vancouver/index.cfm?tree=12,204,341,190

 A visiting graduate student is one who is attending UBC to complete coursework and/or research toward the requirements of a graduate degree at another recognized university.
 To be eligible for admission as a visiting student to UBC, the student must be currently registered in a graduate program with good standing at the home university and must provide evidence of English language proficiency, where applicable.
 Normally, students may hold visiting status at UBC for a maximum of 12 months.
 Prior approval of the home university, the UBC graduate program, and the Dean of the Faculty of Graduate and Postdoctoral Studies is required.

-Visiting students must be registered in coursework, or non-credit activity (if doing research only) by the Faculty of Graduate and Postdoctoral Studies.
+All visiting students must be registered in coursework, or non-credit activity (if doing research only as a Visiting International Research Student) by the Faculty of Graduate and Postdoctoral Studies.

-Visiting graduate students who wish to take credit courses must register for those courses and will be assessed tuition fees at the prevailing graduate per credit rate, (see Fee Section of Calendar) plus authorized student fees.
-Other visiting graduate students may register for the non-credit activity 'Visiting Graduate Student' (VGRD500 for master students and VGRD 600 for doctoral students).
-The fee for each registration in this activity, which covers either Winter Session Term 1 and/or Term 2, or Summer Session, is equal to the tuition fee for one credit of coursework plus authorized student fees.
+Visiting International Research Students register for the non-credit activity 'Visiting Graduate Student' (VGRD 500 for master's students or VGRD 600 for doctoral students).
+The fee for each registration in this activity, which covers either Winter Session Term 1 and/or Term 2, or Summer Session, is equal to the tuition fee for one credit of course work plus authorized student fees.

 Visiting Students under the Western Deans' Agreement